 Parents and children hope for some much-needed normalcy as a new school year begins.
 But we are still dealing with COVID-19 variants, not to mention flu season is fast approaching with the fall’s cooler weather, so it’s no surprise everyone has concerns.

-To help lighten the stress of going back to school, at Supreme Care ER in Houston, we’ve put together a few tips to help you get organized and cover as many bases as possible to help keep your kids safe.
+To help lighten the stress of going back to school, at Supreme Care ER, we’ve put together a few tips to help you get organized and cover as many bases as possible to help keep your kids safe.

 Ease into a Bedtime and Wake-Up Routine in Advance

 Our first of our back-to-school tips for moms & dads is establishing a good sleep regime.
 During summer break, everyone in your household likely got used to going to bed a little later and sleeping a little more in the mornings.

 But now that school is starting, you need to ease back into your early-to-bed, early-to-rise routine to ensure everyone gets enough rest and you have plenty of time to get ready and have breakfast before leaving for school.